 Now you have meaningful feedback, you can take what you’ve learnt and push that learning back into your vision.
 Has it changed what you should be offering and to whom?

 Do you know enough to press the button on designing and building the final tool?
 If not what assumptions need testing next?

 If you’ve completed these steps and not learnt something that changes how you think about your idea …then you probably didn’t do them properly.

 Repeating this process over and over, consolidating your learnings every time, shows you what will create real change in your organisation.

 More importantly, the product leadership skills you develop in this process will drive future innovation.

 Getting going on building a tool is another story in itself.
-Take a look at our design and development process to learn how we go about it.
 We’d love to hear about your validated idea and how we can help bring it to life.